 Today in The Lounge, Susan Suhar-Phillips, Interior Design Director at HDR, joins Nick at the Porcelanosa showroom in the Merchandise Mart.
-Susan is definitely the person that Nick has known the longest to ever be on the show.
+Susan is Nick’s longest-known friend to ever be on the show.
 Not only did they go to Junior High together but they also lived down the street from each other growing up!
-On the episode, Susan discusses how she got started in the interior design world and what jobs she’s had in the industry.
-Susan also talks about her big move from Chicago to LA, and how that made a HUGE change in her networking pool.
+On this episode, Susan discusses how she got started in interior design and the variety of jobs she’s had in the industry.
+Susan also talks about her big move from Chicago to LAand how it made a HUGE change in her networking pool.

 Getting to Know Susan

 Susan is the Los Angeles Design Director for HDR, which is a large country-wide firm.
 She assists with projects at these sister firms as well.
 Susan has worked with HDR for about a year now.
 Before that, she was at Eckenhoff Saunders as their Interior Design Director.

 Susan originally started out in the fine arts program at The Art Institute of Chicago when she found that being an artist was not a financially successful career path for her as she moved out of her parents home.
 So, she went in a different direction and tried environmental studies and sciences, but didn’t really like it.
 On a whim, she decided to take a drafting class at her local community college and at 21, fell in love with it.
 It was the perfect marriage of her creative side and her science side.
 This class gave her the exposure to architecture, drafting and interiors that she needed for the “ah ha” moment she’d been waiting for.
 Susan first received her associate’s degree in Interior Design and then continued her education back at The Art Institute for Interior Architecture.
 She describes her community college education as gaining the technical knowledge while The Art Institute taught her to push the design envelope.
 It forced her to look at the world and its interior environments completely differently.